YoRyan/open-nec/Docs/for-contributors/index.md

 - `python.exe`: a recent copy of [Python 3](https://www.python.org/) is required.
 Our build system uses WAF, which runs on Python.
 - `luacheck.exe`: the [Luacheck](https://github.com/mpeterv/luacheck) linter.
 Its static analysis capabilities are much appreciated for an untyped language like Lua.
 Although it was designed for Lua 5.1+, it works well enough on 5.0—with the exception of variable length arguments, which it misinterprets as "unused variables."
 The static Windows executable will work just fine.
+- `lua-format.exe`: the [LuaFormatter](https://github.com/Koihik/LuaFormatter) code formatter.
+You can obtain a [Windows executable](https://github.com/Koihik/vscode-lua-format/tree/master/bin/win32) from the repository for the official Visual Studio Code extension.
 - `compressonatorcli.exe`: The CLI version of [AMD's Compressonator](https://gpuopen.com/compressonator/), a tool we use to generate DDS textures.

 In the root directory of the project, run `python waf configure` to confirm that your system has met all of these requirements.

 The build process also needs to be informed of the location of Train Simulator—the game comes with several essential command-line utilities.
 The WAF script attempts to infer its location using the Steam uninstallation path in the Registry.
 If this autodetection fails, you should set the `%RAILWORKS%` environment variable to the path to your copy of Train Simulator.

 If all looks good after the configure step, run `python waf build` to compile the project.
 The compiled files will output to the Mod\ folder, from which they can be copied into Train Simulator's Assets\ folder.
-But to ease testing, I recommend using symlinks instead of copying.
+(But to ease testing, I recommend using symlinks instead of copying.)
+The build process will also run LuaFormatter on the code to enforce a consistent style.

-Some other useful WAF commands include:
+Other useful WAF commands include:

 - `python waf clean`: delete compiled files in the Mod\\ folder.
 - `python waf distclean`: delete the Mod\\ folder entirely.